mweidner037/list-positions-demos/websocket-prosemirror-log/README.md

 # WebSocket-Prosemirror-Log

-A basic collaborative rich-text editor using [list-positions](https://github.com/mweidner037/list-positions#readme) and [list-formatting](https://github.com/mweidner037/list-formatting#readme), a WebSocket server, and [ProseMirror](https://prosemirror.net/).
-It supports arbitrary schemas and works similarly to ProseMirror's built-in collaboration system, at the expense of representing the state only as a log, instead of in a "list-positions-native" way.
+A basic collaborative rich-text editor using [list-positions](https://github.com/mweidner037/list-positions#readme), a WebSocket server, and [ProseMirror](https://prosemirror.net/).
+It supports arbitrary schemas and works similarly to ProseMirror's built-in collaboration system, using a server-authoritative log of changes.

 When a client makes a change, a _mutation_ describing that change is sent to the server in JSON format.
 The server assigns that mutation a sequence number in the log and echoes it to all connected clients.
 It also stores the log to send to future clients.
+(In principle, the server could instead store the literal ProseMirror & list-positions states.)

 A client's state is always given by: